Nicholas ‘Nick’ Schultz. Brisbane roots. Australian made.

 What was next after the Academy?

-Early season results caused interest and the Australian flagship WorldTour team Orica-Scott asked Nick to join as trainee at the end of the season.
+Early season results caused interest and the Australian flagship WorldTour team Orica-Scott asked Nick to join as a trainee at the end of the season.
 While this was an honor, it was also a move without any commitment for the following year.
 Before Orica’s phone call, Spanish pro team Caja Rural had already shown interest in Nick.
 Famous for picking young talents and giving them the room to develop at the highest level, Caja Rural ended up not being a difficult decision for Nick.
 Still, he used the traineeship at Orica to learn what it is like to be in the WorldTour.
-After two seasons in the Spanish team, the call from Greenedge (under the name of Mitchelton-Scott) came again with a two year deal.
+After two seasons in the Spanish team, the call from Greenedge (under the name of Mitchelton-Scott) came again with a two-year deal.
 Having followed Nick’s progressions closely for the past season, it was clear that he would add value early on to the team.
 Already in his first stage race, Herald Sun Tour, Schultz outpowered everyone on stage 4 and finished in second overall.
+Nick kept on progressing under the organization’s flagship and signed a two-year extension until the end of 2022.
+In that period he became the main wingman for the GC leaders when it came to helping them in the mountains stages of Grand Tours.
+In the summer of that very same year, he was lined up for his first-ever participation at the Tour de France.
+He did not waste opportunities and came within centimeters to take home a stage win.
+Definitively, some big things are on the line for him.